When you act for someone it means you manage their Medicare business for them.

 If you’re acting for someone, you can:

-You can manage their Medicare business in person or over the phone.
+You can manage their Medicare business in the following ways:

 To claim Medicare benefits on their behalf, submit a Medicare Claim form.